 - 💽 Reason for Data Loss: You may have accidentally emptied the Recycle Bin or the data was wiped out because of other common reasons like an accidentally formatted partition or logical errors.
 M.2 SSD data recovery is possible in almost all cases, provided the drive can be detected by the BIOS and the data recovery program.
 It’s recommended that users contact a data recovery service in case of data loss due to physical damage.

-How to Recover Data From NVMe SSD?
+How to Recover Data from an NVMe SSD

 The most convenient way to recover data from an SSD is to use data recovery software.
-But, it’s essential to select the best data recovery program, because data recovery chances decrease with subsequent data recovery attempts.
+But, it’s essential to select the best SSD data recovery program, because data recovery chances decrease with subsequent data recovery attempts.

 In our experience, Disk Drill is an excellent choice for beginner and seasoned PC users alike.
 It has a market-leading data recovery algorithm hidden behind a neat, easy-to-use interface.
 It allows you to create and scan disk images, which can be especially useful in the case of NVMe data recovery.
 Not only that, but it’s equally capable of recovering data from other storage device types (such as HDDs) as well–with support for all major file systems across different operating systems.

-Disable TRIM on Windows
+Disabling TRIM on Windows

 - In the Windows search bar, type cmd.